awsdocs/aws-control-tower-guide/doc_source/configure-without-vpc.md

 + You can delete the AWS Control Tower virtual private cloud \(VPC\)\.
 This VPC was created when you set up your landing zone\.
 + You can change your Account Factory settings so that new AWS Control Tower accounts are created without an associated VPC\.

+**Important**
+If you provision Account Factory accounts with VPC internet access settings enabled, that Account Factory setting overrides the guardrail [Disallow internet access for an Amazon VPC instance managed by a customer](data-residency-guardrails.md#disallow-vpc-internet-access)\.
+To avoid enabling internet access for newly provisioned accounts, you must change the setting in Account Factory\.

 ## Delete the AWS Control Tower VPC<a name="delete-master-vpc"></a>

 Outside of AWS Control Tower, every AWS customer has a default VPC, which you can view on the Amazon Virtual Private Cloud \(Amazon VPC\) console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.
 You’ll recognize the default VPC, because its name always includes the word *\(default\)* at the end of the name\.